biobakery/kneaddata/readme.md

 4. The fastq file of trimmed sequences
     * `` $OUTPUT_DIR/$INPUTNAME_kneaddata.trimmed.fastq ``
+    * Trimmomatic is run with the following arguments by default "SLIDINGWINDOW:4:20 MINLEN:60".
+To change the Trimmomatic arguments, use the option "--trimmomatic-options".

 If there is more than one reference database, there will be a fourth output file type.
 Files of this type will be named `` $OUTPUT_DIR/$INPUTNAME_kneaddata_$DATABASE_clean.fastq `` and will contain the filtered sequences after testing against a specific database (with this database name replacing $DATABASE in the file name).
 The file `` $OUTPUT_DIR/$INPUTNAME_kneaddata.fastq `` is the set of all sequences contained in these filtered files.